paul-reiners/smartcab/doc/report.md

 With gamma set to 0.900, I achieved a success rate of 84%.

+Incidentally, at this point I needed to create some automation to summarize my results.
+With 100 trials, I could no longer count the success rate manually all the time.
+My automation is in [analyze_data.py](../smartcab/analyze_data.py).
+It simply parses the output, which I would redirect to a file, and then creates a [spreadsheet](../data/result.csv).

 *Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?*

-I measured how close I was to finding an optimal policy by dividing the total rewards accrued during a trial by the maximum possible total rewards possible during that run.
+I measured how close I was to finding an optimal policy by dividing the total rewards accrued during a trial by the maximum possible total rewards possible during that trial.
 You can see convergence towards an optimal policy in this plot:

 ![learning growth](learning_growth.png "Learning growth")

-There is some fluctuation from trial to trial, but you can see that our policy converged to a value that was about 0.9 the value of the optimal policy.
+There is some fluctuation from trial to trial, but you can see that our policy converged to a value that was about 0.8 the value of the optimal policy.